marcpb94/mana-multilevel/README.md

 This work extends the Mana library with several levels of checkpointing.

-Current progress implements two types of checkpoints: local storage checkpoint and global storage checkpoint.
-We currently support checkpoint intervals for both local and global checkpoints concurrently, prioritizing global checkpoints in the event of frequency collision.
+Current progress implements three types of checkpoints: local storage checkpoint, local storage with partner copy and global storage checkpoint.
+Partner copy consists in copying the checkpoint to another rank from a different node, so that it can be recovered in the event of corruption/file loss.
+We support checkpoint intervals for all checkpoint levels concurrently, prioritizing higher level checkpoints in the event of frequency collision.
 We also implement a method for automatically deciding from which type of checkpoint the application should recover.
-We intend to implement other types of checkpoint that make use of local storage to perform techniques to improve the reliability without the need to write to global storage.
+Each checkpoint file is created along with a checksum, which is used to verify the integrity of the checkpoint data before using it for recovery.

+In order to decide how to perform the checkpoint copy, the topology of the execution (number of nodes, ranks per node, etc.) is needed.
+In order to test the library in a local machine, test mode can be used, which simulates a fake topology.

 We make use of a configuration file in order to make the customization of Mana options easier.
 We currently support the following options: